Pygot/SimpleMinecraftSniper/README.md

 # SimpleMinecraftSniper

-**Note:** This script is untested, so its functionality is not guaranteed.
+**Note:** I created this script in under 30 minutes and haven’t tested it, so it might not work perfectly.
+Use with caution!

 A simple Minecraft username sniper designed to help get rare usernames.